30 Rock season 1: Ratings

 The pilot episode garnered 8.13 million viewers, finishing third in its timeslot of 8:00 pm Eastern Standard Time.
 After three further low rated airings on the following three Wednesdays, including a series low of 4.61 million viewers, NBC decided to move 30 Rock to Thursdays at 9:30 pm.
 Its first airing on a Thursday night was on November 16, 2006.
 Along with this change, the even lower rated comedy Twenty Good Years was put on hiatus and later cancelled.
 30 Rocks first Thursday airing was viewed by 5.19 million viewers.
 The series then received ratings of a consistent amount of around 5.5 million viewers till the episode "Hard Ball" when a series low, set by the episode "Jack the Writer," was met with just 4.61 million viewers watching the episode.
 After a further three episodes, which were higher rated than "Hard Ball," NBC moved 30 Rock to 9:00 pm on Thursdays, serving as a lead-in to Scrubs.
 Upon its first airing at 9:00 pm, the episode "Fireworks," a "supersized" episode attracted the attention of 5.37 million viewers.
 30 Rock aired at 9:00 pm for four episodes.
 The season finale, "Hiatus," was watched by 4.72 million people.
 The first season averaged 5.8 million viewers for all 21 episodes.
-Out of all regular primetime programming that aired during the 2006–2007 American television season, 30 Rock ranked #102 out of #142 according to the Nielsen ratings system.
+Out of all regular primetime programming that aired during the 2006–2007 American television season, 30 Rock ranked No. 102 out of 142 according to the Nielsen ratings system.